leodido/i18n.phonenumbers.js/README.md

 This repository provides an already compiled JavaScript library aimed to parse, to format and to validate international telephone numbers.
 It uses the last version (actually 7.0.3) of Google's [libphonenumber](https://github.com/googlei18n/libphonenumber).

-There are two available build:
+There are two available builds:

 1. with full metadata